mobius-looper/mobius3/web/circularlabs/content/documentation.md

 The installation process is different than it was in 2.5.
 The configuration of MIDI and audio devices is different but relatively self explanatory.

+OSC is not yet supported in Mobius 3.

 - [Installation](../olddocs/installation.htm)
 - [Getting Started](../olddocs/starting.htm)
 - [Exploring](../olddocs/exploring.htm)